Differential Calculus#

 \[ \frac{df}{dx} = \lim_{h \to 0} 2x +h = 2x.\]

-When plotting a function, the derivative of the function can be plotted as a second curve on the same plot.
-The derivative curve will show the rate of change of the function at each point.
-If the function is increasing, then the derivative will be positive.
-If the function is decreasing, then the derivative will be negative.
+If we plot a function, it’s derivative can shown as a second curve on the same plot.
+The derivative curve will show the rate of change of the function at each point on the axis.
+If the function is increasing, then ita derivative will be positive.
+If the function is decreasing, then its derivative will be negative.
 If the function is (locally) staying constant, then the derivative will be zero.

 Differentiation Rules#